To ensure that data transferred to and from the server is protected, LGTM Enterprise relies on SSL/TLS encryption.

 Deploying the certificate

-As with other changes to the cluster configuration, you need to generate new service configurations and deploy them to all machines in the control pool.
+As with other changes to the cluster configuration, you need to generate a new set of files for the updated configuration and deploy them to all machines in the control pool.
 The process is the same as for other changes to the configuration.

 If a separate web pool is defined, this change must also be deployed to all machines in the web pool.